dustindmiller/chanfamPrism/README.md

 - Click "Edit" on left
 - Click "Version"
 - Click "Open .minecraft"
-- Open seperate window with previous instance of Minecraft (Through Prism or previous launcher)
+- Open seperate window with .minecraft folder of your previous instance of Minecraft (Through Prism or previous launcher)
 - Click, drag & replace the following files and folder from your old instance folder to the newly created:
   - "options.txt" file
   - "config" folder